jyotisham/jyotisha/jyotisha/panchangam/temporal/festival/data/lunar_month/tithi/03/06/README.md

 ---
 ## Śrīnivāsamaṅgāpure Sākṣātkāra-Vaibhavotsavaḥ
-श्रीनिवासमङ्गापुरे साक्षात्कार-वैभवोत्सवः is observed on Śukla-Ṣaṣṭhī tithi of Jyaiṣṭha (lunar) month (sunrise/puurvaviddha (default)).
+श्रीनिवासमङ्गापुरे साक्षात्कार-वैभवोत्सवः is observed on Śukla-Ṣaṣṭhī tithi of Jyaiṣṭhaḥ (lunar) month (sunrise/puurvaviddha (default)).

 _According to historical evidences, dated 22nd March 1540 CE, the Temple was brought to worship by doing Jeernoddhaarana by Chinni Thirumalacharyulu, the grandson of great saint Sri Talapaka Annamacharyulu.
 In 1940 CE. an Archaka Swamulu by name Sundararaju from Tamilnadu came to Srinivasa Mangapuram.
 He shared his dream with villagers by saying that in his dream Lord Venkateswara Swamy appeared and asked him to bring the temple to Past Vaibhavam (glorious) by performing Deepa Naivedya Aaradhana and Lord disppeared.
 As per the Lord words, Archaka Swami Sundaraju performed first pooja on July 1940 which was coincided on Ashada Shudda Shasti Day with the help of village elders.
 To mark the auspicious day of revival of Nitya Pooja Kainkaryam, TTD has been conducting this festival as Sakshatkara Vaibhavotsavam on Ashada Shuddha Shasti Day in the Jyaishta month every year._